tungv/jerni/packages/heq/readme.md

 > npx heq
 ```

+this command will start a new http server that serves heq-server protocol.

 ## Custom configuration

 you can specify a config file, which is a JavaScript file that exports a configuration object